roolebo/tianocore.github.io/UEFI-Driver-Writer's-Guide.md

 ## Description

-This document is designed to aid in the development of UEFI Drivers using the EDK II open source project as a development environment.
-The EDK II provides a cross-platform firmware development environment for UEFI.
-UEFI Drivers are described in the Unified Extensible Firmware Interface Specification, Version 2.3.1.
-There are different categories of UEFI Drivers, and many variations of each category.
-This document provides basic information for the most common categories of UEFI drivers.
-Many other driver designs are possible.
+This document is provided to help developers prepare UEFI drivers using the EDK II development environment.
+EDK II is a cross-platform, open source environment as described at https://github.com/tianocore/tianocore.github.io/wiki/EDK-II.
+UEFI driver standards are described in the Unified Extensible Firmware Interface Specification, at http://uefi.org/specifications.
+This document provides basic information for the most common categories of UEFI drivers; other driver designs are possible.

 ## Versions